-While I occasionally take on other kinds of projects, I mainly work 1:1 with senior executives as a conversational sparring partner, to stress test and improve the rigor and quality of their ongoing thinking about their work.
+My consulting work primarily comprises 1:1 work with senior executives as a conversational sparring partner, to stress test and improve the rigor and quality of their ongoing thinking about their work.
 Karl Weick's short paper What Theory is Not, Theorizing Is is a good description of the natural process I try to build upon.

-I also develop and deliver customized talks on specific topics at the request of clients, either as part of ongoing consulting engagements, or as one-off things.
-Here are the slides (lightly edited) from a talk I did on DevOps for Riot Games.
+I develop and deliver customized talks and interactive workshops on specific topics at the request of clients, either as part of ongoing consulting engagements, or as one-off things.
+Topics I have covered in recent years include software eating the world (now available as a recorded workshop), OODA-loop thinking, and energy transitions.Selected public talks (video links if available):

 I mainly write on Ribbonfarm, a blog I started in 2007, and which now hosts a large number of writers exploring diverse themes.
 I also write the seasonal essay collections on technology at Breaking Smart and the associated weekly newsletter.
 You can find some of my older (pre-2012) writing in two ebooks, The Gervais Principle and Be Slightly Evil.